-The department is responsible for managing the health of the environment to protect Queensland’s unique ecosystems, including its landscapes and waterways, as well as its native plants and animals and biodiversity.
+The department aims to be the most respected and responsive environment and heritage protection agency in Australia, and is responsible for managing the health of the environment to protect Queensland’s unique ecosystems, including its landscapes and waterways, as well as its native plants and animals and biodiversity.

 The department’s role is to act as a strong environmental regulator which supports sustainable long-term economic development of Queensland.

 It does this by administering a range of environmental regulations and laws, providing timely approval authorities and ensuring compliance with them.

 In addition to Queensland’s natural environment, the department is also responsible for identifying and conserving the state’s built heritage places.